 The first Rolls-Royce Phantom II bought by the Maharaja was in 1930, bearing chassis no. 154 XJ.
 It carried Windovers enclosed limousine coachwork, commission no. J7940, design no. 5690.

-It recently came to light that Maharaja Vijaysinhji also owned Rolls-Royce Silver Ghost 1924, chassis no. 103 EU, engine no. U 195, with Maythorn tourer coachwork.
-It was originally owned by J.A.Venn in Cambridge, from whom the Maharaja bought it in February 1933.
+In February 1933, Maharaja Vijaysinhji bought Rolls-Royce Silver Ghost 1924, chassis no. 103 EU, engine no. U 195, with Maythorn tourer coachwork.
+It was originally owned by J.A.Venn in Cambridge.

 It was in 1934 that Maharaja Vijaysinhji won the coveted Epsom Derby, and that is what, I presume, led him to buy two Rolls-Royce cars that year.
 The second one was a 20/25 hp, chassis no. GMD 73 Windovers tourer coachwork design no. 61920.
 This car was specified to have louvres to the bonnet and continuing to the dash (bulkhead) sloping at 11 degrees.
 It was last known to be in Ludhiana.